-For example, you have shortlisted 4 top competitors out of which 3 have less DA than yours and 1 with higher DA.
+For example, you have shortlisted 4 top competitors, out of which 3 have less DA than yours and 1 with higher DA.

 Check out this official video from Moz to understand how to use Domain Authority correctly.

-Domain Authority refers to the overall score assigned to a website, whereas Page Authority refers to the quality metric of an individual page within the site.
+Domain Authority refers to the overall score assigned to a website, whereas Moz Page Authority refers to the quality metric of an individual page within a site.